benchristel/tdd-workshop/README.md

 # TDD Workshop

-A three hour, interactive workshop to teach test-driven development.
+A three hour, interactive workshop to teach advanced test-driven development concepts.

+## Prerequisites

+Participants should already have at least some hands-on experience with TDD and unit testing (i.e. writing test programs that directly invoke units of production code, rather than testing a product through the user interface).

+The facilitator should additionally be familiar with OOP, the SOLID design principles, and the benefits and tradeoffs of functional programming strategies like immutability and functional purity.

 ## What's included